We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 If you’re deciding between a VVS1 or IF diamond, here are a few guidelines.

-You should choose a VVS1 diamond if:
+Consider a VVS1 diamond if:

 - You want a high-quality diamond without the premium price of IF